EBI-LRG/lrg-website/_faq/own-lrg-record.md

   - responsibility-for-lrg-creation
 ---

 For an LRG to be an international standard, it must be accessioned by the collaborating groups.
-If you would like to request an LRG, please contact **request@lrg-sequence.org**.
+If you would like to request an LRG, please contact <a href="mailto:request@lrg-sequence.org">request@lrg-sequence.org</a>.
 We would encourage you **not to** create your own LRG records.